Harpers Ferry — What to Do, See, & Where to Eat!

-We are visiting Virginia for two weeks.
-We have been going on hikes, exploring parks, visiting the children's museum and most of all, we have been visiting with our family.
-We decided, this particular morning, to go to Harpers Ferry over going to Gettysburg.
+Our trip to Harpers Ferry was pretty last minute.
+I had no idea how many attractions Harpers Ferry offered or really anything about the history.
+We decided, this particular morning, to visit Harpers Ferry with kids over going to Gettysburg.
 It was a last minute decision and I wasn't convinced it would even be worth the visit.
 My step-dad described it to me as "a historical park with a city on a hill" -- and now we all know he is the WORST ever at describing awesome places.
 Our time at Harpers Ferry was better than I could have ever hoped.
 So much history, unbeatable nature & the weather could not have been more pleasant.

-We drove the 45-minutes out to the National Park and entered by the visitors center.
+We drove the 45-minutes out to the National Park and entered by the Harpers Ferry visitors center.
 Once we arrived we made our way over to the Center and found clean bathrooms, benches, and the bus stop.
 We changed diapers and then headed over to stamp our National Park Passport.
-Harpers Ferry offers free bus shuttles from the Visitor's Center up to the town every 10-15 minutes.
-The busses were very clean & we never waited for one; definitely easy to use.
+Harpers Ferry shuttles run from the Visitor's Center up to the town every 10-15 minutes.
+The buses were very clean & we never waited for one; definitely easy to use.
 (More about the buses HERE) **One thing to note is that you have to fold your stroller to get on the bus, so be ready for that.

-After our ride up to town, we decided to find food first and then tour.
+After taking the Harpers Ferry shuttle ride up to town, we decided to find food first and then tour.
 We stopped at the very first restaurant on the hill; The Coffee Mill. (yes, we were that hungry) The food was surprisingly delicious; we each got the MacNCheese Burger - YUMMMMM.
 After we left, we realized the entire hill is ALL restaurants with only a couple stores mixed in.
 Definitely walk the hill before deciding on a place to be sure you're getting the food you want!

 After we were full we walked the hill popping in and out of the shops and definitely made a stop at the historic candy store.
 We walked from there down to where the Potomac River meets the Shenandoah River.
 It is also where three states meet; Virginia, West Virginia and Maryland.
 The views are outstanding.